hatRiot/zarp/README.md

 #[TOOL OVERVIEW]
 [POISONERS]
 Various man in the middle tools provide a stepping stone for more complex attacks.
-: ARP, DNS, DHCP :
+: ARP, DNS, DHCP, NBNS :

 [DOS]
 Denial of service tools for rendering various systems unusable.